rohankumardubey/quackfs/README.md

 Install the required extension first [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 It should work with any other IDE that supports Dev Containers, but I've only tested it with the above.

 ## Usage

+All the commands listed below should be run inside the created Docker container.
+If you're using VSCode, you can open the integrated terminal and it will be running inside the container already.
+Or else, you can run `docker exec -it -w /workspaces/quackfs quackfs zsh` on your favorite terminal and follow from there.

 To run the storage backend, you can use the following command: